 - The business or property owner may charge a cost related to the amount of time spent at the charging station by the customer, employee or general public.
 Current standard practice is a $1/hour charge fee for use of a Level 2 charger.
 Depending on the layout of your parking area, you could consider a charger with two ports to allow two vehicles to charge at the same time side by side, or a parking stall that would allow larger vehicles or vehicles with trailers to pull through.
 To better understand EV chargers and whether your site might be suitable, please visit the PlugIn BC.

 - Charger must be installed by a qualified professional.

 - EV charger must be installed and proof of purchase (i.e., invoicing) must be provided prior to receiving grant rebate, within the deadline of the project timeline.

 - Underground utilities and services may impact the cost of installation and complexity of your proposed project.
 Make sure to check with appropriate certified contractors before committing to a space.

 - A sign permit and other non-municipal permits will be required before installation.

 Contact the Planning Department to determine if the subject property is eligible or for other questions (email@example.com or 250-652-5789).

 Apply below OR download and submit a printable application form.
 Applications will be assessed on a first-come, first-serve basis.
-The current intake period closes June 30, 2023.
-After this date the program will re-open again in fall 2023.
+The current intake period closes December 31, 2023.
+After this date the program may re-open again in 2024.